xinjuezou-whi/whi_rviz_plugins/README.md

 > ![activate](https://user-images.githubusercontent.com/72239958/202852068-e9f2c921-3cc8-46ae-880f-5bece0c381a1.gif)

 ### Enable Teleop property
 This property toggles the publish of twist message.
-It is helpfull to avoid the collsion of cmd_vel while the plugin is added in navigation's configuration.
+It is helpful to avoid the collision of cmd_vel while the plugin is added in navigation's configuration.

 ## Use Map_saver
 Add the Teleop panel by opening the "Panels" menu and then "Add New Panel" within that.
 This should bring up a Panel class chooser dialog, and select the "Map_saver" within whi_rviz_plugins":